oshaughnessy/sierramountainll/_pages/sponsors.md

 We offer 2 types of sponsorships, for teams and fields.

-Team sponsors get their name on the back of jerseys for a group of kids in our AAA, Majors, or 50-70 division, where your name will be seen close up by the parents in the stands and the sidelines at every game.
+Team sponsors, at $250, get their name on the back of jerseys for a group of kids in our AAA, Majors, or 50-70 division, where your name will be seen close up by the parents in the stands and the sidelines at every game.

-Field sponsors get a banner out on our Majors field, where you can share the moment and the photo ops with our players' biggest hits.
+Field sponsors, at $500, get a banner out on our Majors field, where you can share the moment and the photo ops with our players' biggest hits.

 {% include figure image_path="/assets/sponsors/sponsor-shots-sgb.jpg"
    alt="South Gate Brewing, a local business, sponsors Sierra Mountain Little League"